openrails/openrails/Source/Documentation/Manual/physics.rst

 - Heating Hose (named ``HeatingHoseFX``) -- represents the steam escaping from a steam pipe connection between wagons.

+- Haeting Compartment Steam Trap (named ``HeatingCompartmentSteamTrapFX``) -- represents the steam escaping from the steam trap in a passenger compartment.

+- Heating Main Pipe Steam Trap (named ``HeatingMainPipeSteamTrapFX``) -- represents the steam escaping from a steam trap in the main steam pipe running under the passenger car.

 NB: If a steam effect is not defined in the ``SteamSpecialEffects``,  ``DieselSpecialEffects``, or the ``SpecialEffects`` section of an ENG/WAG file, then it will not be displayed  in the simulation.